|

 if you wish to save all results to a single file.
 If you decline saving

-all results to a single file, the results will not be saved at all---this
+all results to a single file, the results will not be saved at all--this

-to try a different number of pools or a different maximum pool size.
+a different number of pools or a different maximum pool size.

-- Do you want to try a different number of pools? (y/n):
+- Do you want to try a different

 - This question is self-explanatory.
 You can go back as many times as you